-- Wilsonville Road/Rebekah Street Remove the existing traffic signal and restrict the minor street turning movements to be right-in, right-out only by continuing the landscaped median or using space for a pedestrian and bicycle median.
-Include bicycle and pedestrian activated flashers for crossings. - Wilsonville Road/Town Center Loop E Modify the existing traffic signal to include dual eastbound lefts and modify the north leg to have dual northbound receiving lanes.
+• Wilsonville Road/Rebekah Street Remove the existing traffic signal and restrict the minor street turning movements to be right-in, right-out only by continuing the landscaped median or using space for a pedestrian and bicyclist median.
+Include bicycle and pedestrian activated flashers for crossings.

+• Wilsonville Road/Town Center Loop E. Modify the existing traffic signal to include dual eastbound lefts and modify the north leg to have dual northbound receiving lanes.
 Remove eastbound and southbound dedicated right-turn lanes to accommodate added lanes.

-Town Center Loop W Modifications IN.8
+IN.8 Town Center Loop W. Modifications

-Town Center Loop W is a wide street with five lanes in many locations and without bicycle lanes or complete sidewalks.
-The focus of this project is to make Town Center Loop W more pedestrian and bicycle friendly, help redistribute through traffic, and reduce congestion at the Wilsonville Road/Town Center Loop W intersection.
+Town Center Loop W. is a wide street with five lanes in many locations and without bicycle lanes or complete sidewalks.
+The focus of this project is to make Town Center Loop W. more pedestrian and bicycle friendly, help redistribute through traffic, and reduce congestion at the Wilsonville Road/Town Center Loop W. intersection.

-As development occurs adjacent to Town Center Loop W, the roadway could transition to a local road (see Appendix D for potential cross sections) that provides access to businesses as well as multimodal access from the bike/pedestrian bridge and western portions of Town Center.
-In the event a parallel road is constructed and can accommodate the traffic, Town Center Loop W could also be vacated and the right-of-way used for development.
-If it remains in place, Town Center Loop W would be reduced from five to three lanes (two travel lanes with left turn pockets) in conjunction with intersection improvements for Town Center Loop E to accommodate the anticipated shift in traffic patterns.
-Surplus right-of-way will be used for on-site stormwater treatment, addressing an ongoing stormwater issue in the vicinity of I-5.
-This is assumed to occur with adjacent development that would pay for the street improvements.
+As development occurs adjacent to Town Center Loop W., the roadway will transition to a local road that provides access to businesses as well as multimodal access from the bike/pedestrian bridge and western portions of Town Center.
+The modifications will also provide an opportunity for an improved crossing and bicycle connection across Wilsonville Road.
+Town Center Loop W. would be reduced from five to three lanes (in conjunction with intersection improvements for Town Center Loop E. to accommodate the anticipated shift in traffic patterns).
+When this transition occurs, the surplus right-of-way will be used for onsite stormwater treatment, addressing an ongoing stormwater issue in the vicinity of I-5 and is assumed to occur with adjacent development who would pay for the street improvements.
 In the interim, improvements could include reducing the number of lanes through temporary placement of traffic controls using concrete planters or bollards to reduce road width, and restriping for bicycle lanes in the outside travel lane.